Steering my own ship as opposed to being a crew member – why freelance works

 And finally, it’s flexible.
 Travel writing often involves autonomy, self-direction, and movement rather than rigid structure, which can reduce the pressure of traditional workplace systems that don’t always fit neurodivergent ways of working.

 She’s met and trained with Olympians, sailed around volcanoes, skydived, skied, interviewed celebrities for The Sun, and even stowed away on a cargo ship.
-She’s lived a thousand lives in one – loved deeply, lost important people and felt that deeply, and learned that life is a journey rather than a straight line – one to be lived rather than planned.
+She’s lived a thousand lives in one – a lust for life down to losing important people and felt that deeply, and learned that life is a journey rather than a straight line – one to be lived rather than planned.
+You only have one life.

 Once, an editor told her she was a “square peg,” a label that has stayed with her.
 She has taken on many roles over the years, often because of bullying for being different and traditional environments and office politics never quite fit how she works or thinks.
 She dislikes planning and bureaucracy, but when her passion is ignited, sparks fly – focus sharpens, ideas flow, and she becomes completely immersed in the story in front of her.
 She loves fiercely, both people and the work she cares about.
 That’s why she returns to journalism time and time again.